-- i.
-Rental of one or two rooms within a single family detached dwelling, without housekeeping facilities; - ii.
-Accessory apartment in a single-family dwelling with no change in the principal use of the premises; - iii.
-Central dining, recreation and administrative facilities exclusively for the tenants of group facilities; - (d) Home occupation or professional office, provided as follows: - i.
-The principal operator resides on the premises, employs not more than one other person, and sells no products prepared by others; - ii.
-There is no indication of such occupation visible on the exterior of the building or on the lot, except for required parking and permitted signs; and - iii.
-The activity does not produce noise, odor, traffic or other nuisances perceptible at the lot line at a higher level than is usual in a residential neighborhood. - (e) Accessory buildings for noncommercial use by residents of the premises only, such as garages, boathouses, storage sheds, greenhouses. - (2) Mixed-use Development Projects.
-A Mixed-use Development Project within the NL-SGOD may include: - (a) Single-family, 2- and 3- family, and/or multi-family Residential Use(s), provided that the minimum allowable as-of-right density requirements for residential use specified in Section F.(1) shall apply to the residential portion of any Mixed-use Development Project; - (b) Any of the following non-residential uses (subject to the Water Supply and Development Agreement and any other existing restrictions): - i.
-Underground or overhead communications, gas, electrical, sewerage, drainage, water, traffic, fire, and police system services, appurtenant equipment, and installations - ii.
+- iii.
+Central dining, recreation and administrative facilities exclusively for the tenants of group facilities; - iv.
+Home occupation or professional office, provided as follows: - The principal operator resides on the premises, employs not more than one other person, and sells no products prepared by others; - There is no indication of such occupation visible on the exterior of the building or on the lot, except for required parking and permitted signs; - The activity does not produce noise, odor, traffic or other nuisances perceptible at the lot line at a higher level than is usual in a residential neighborhood. - v.
+Accessory buildings for noncommercial use by residents of the premises only, such as garages, boathouses, storage sheds, greenhouses. - (2) Mixed-use Development Projects.
+A Mixed-use Development Project within the SGOD may include: - (a) Single-family, 2- and 3- family, and/or multi-family Residential Use(s), provided that the minimum allowable as-of-right density requirements for residential use specified in Section F.(1) shall apply to the residential portion of any Mixed-use Development Project; - (b) Any of the following non-residential uses (subject to the Intermunicipal Water Agreement and any other existing restrictions): - i.
+Underground or overhead communications, gas, electrical, sewerage, drainage, water, traffic, fire, and police system services, appurtenant equipment, and installations; - ii.
 Religious and educational uses - iii.
 Nonprofit community centers, places of public assembly, lodges, service or fraternal or civic corporations - iv.
 Long-term care facility - v.
 Registered marijuana dispensary - vi.
-Marijuana establishment (excluding marijuana retailers) - vii.
-Customary accessory uses if adjacent to the principal use or if permitted as a principal use - viii.
-Other customary accessory uses - ix.
-Retail stores; craft, consumer, professional or commercial establishments dealing directly with the general public, unless more specifically listed below - x.
-Shopping center - xi.
-Gasoline service stations, including minor repairs only - xii.
-Sales, rental, and repairs of motor vehicles, mobile homes, farm - xiii.
-Car washing establishments - xiv.
-Dry-cleaning and laundry establishments

-- xv.
-Funeral parlor, undertaking establishments
+Marijuana retailer - vii.
+Marijuana establishment (excluding marijuana retailers) - viii.
+Customary accessory uses if adjacent to the principal use or if permitted as a principal use - ix.
+Other customary accessory uses - x.
+Heliports - xi.
+Retail stores; craft, consumer, professional or commercial establishments dealing directly with the general public, unless more specifically listed below - xii.
+Shopping center - xiii.
+Gasoline service stations, including minor repairs only - xiv.
+Sales, rental, and repairs of motor vehicles, mobile homes, farm - xv.
+Car washing establishments - xvi.
+Dry-cleaning and laundry establishments - xvii.
+Funeral parlor, undertaking establishments - xviii.

-- xvi.
 Hotels, motels, inns

-- xvii.
+- xix.
 Restaurants

-- xviii.
+- xx.
 Medical clinics

-- xix.
+- xxi.
 Administrative offices of non-profit organizations

-- xx.
+- xxii.
 Other offices, banks

-- xxi.
+- xxiii.
 Art galleries

-- xxii.
+- xxiv.
 Outdoor storage or display of goods

-- xxiii.
+- xxv.
 Manufacture, assembly, packaging or treatment of goods sold or handled on the premises in connection with the principal use

-- xxiv.
+- xxvi.
 Retail sales or restaurant

+- xxvii.
+Heliports

-- xxv.
+- xxviii.
 Health and fitness center

-- xxvi.
+- xxix.
 Commercial indoor amusement or recreation place or place of assembly

-- (c) Parking accessory to any of the above permitted uses, including surface, garage-under, and structured parking (e.g., parking garages); and
+- (c) Parking accessory to any of the above permitted uses, including surface, garageunder, and structured parking (e.g., parking garages); and

 - (d) The total gross floor area devoted to non-residential uses within a Mixed-use Development Project shall not exceed 49% of the total gross floor area of the Project.

 - (3) Other Uses.
 Any of the following non-residential uses may be permitted as-of-right, by Plan Approval:

 - (a) Farmers Market or Mobile Markets

-E. HOUSING AND HOUSING AFFORDABILITY.
+E. HOUSING AND HOUSING AFFORDABILITY

-(1) Number of Affordable Housing Units.

-- (a) For all Projects containing at least 13 residential units, not less than twenty percent (20%) of housing units constructed shall be Affordable Housing. - (b) For all projects under 13 units, the following affordable units shall be required:
+- (1) Number of Affordable Housing Units. - (a) For all Projects containing at least 13 residential units, not less than twenty percent (20%) of housing units constructed shall be Affordable Housing. - (b) For all projects under 13 units, the following affordable units shall be required: